docsforadobe/premiere-plugin-guide/docs/importers/getting-started.md

 known as unused1).
 This makes it much easier to just check when providing a PPix and differentiate the two streams.

 Now, obviously, it is not desirable to have two project items.
 In order to get them merged, an importer needs to label the streams (the logic here is pretty simple, if there are multiple labeled video streams, it will appear as a single project item, and all views on that item will show the first stream).
 For this there is a new selector: *imQueryStreamLabel*.
 The struct passed to the importer has its privateData, prefs data, and the stream index, and the label needs to be passed back in a PrSDKString.
-If you’re not familiar with PrSDKStringSuite, it’s fairly obvious how to use.
-In this case you’ll be allocating a string, passing either UTF-8 data, or UTF-16 data.
+If you're not familiar with PrSDKStringSuite, it's fairly obvious how to use.
+In this case you'll be allocating a string, passing either UTF-8 data, or UTF-16 data.

 In PrSDKStreamLabel.h we define two labels: kPrSDK_StreamLabelStereoscopicLeft and kPrSDKStreamLabel_Stereoscopic_Right.
 By convention, we expect Left to be stream 0 and Right to be stream 1.
 This is purely for consistency - if we have multiple stereo clips from multiple importers, we would want the thumbnails to all be consistent.
 If we stick to this convention, then the thumbnails will all be Left.